Renewal of Portage III

 Accommodate more workers

 The Place du Portage complex was built in the 1970s.
-Due to the age of the building, its base building elements need to be replaced.
+Due to the age of the building, its base-building elements need to be replaced.

 Environmentally sustainable

 Inspired by the Government of Canada’s commitment to reduce greenhouse gas emissions, we are leading by example by greening our own operations.
-Specifically, once renewed, the Portage III complex will be net-zero carbon.
+Specifically, once renewed, the Portage III office complex will be net-zero carbon.

-Photo/Renderings gallery
+Photo gallery

 All renderings below are conceptual and shared for the purpose of illustrating the intended concept only.
 Click on the image to view a larger version.